bwerinofa-tatenda/QuantResearch/Mean Reversion/ReadMe.md

 returns.

 ## Stationarity
 Those few price series that are found to be `mean reverting` are called **stationary**.
-There are very few price series existing on exchanges that are stationary.
-Fortunately, we can create our own
+There aren't too many price series existing on exchanges that are stationary.
+Fortunately, we can create our own.